Convolutional neural network: Parameter sharing

 A parameter sharing scheme is used in convolutional layers to control the number of free parameters.
 It relies on the assumption that if a patch feature is useful to compute at some spatial position, then it should also be useful to compute at other positions.
 Denoting a single 2-dimensional slice of depth as a depth slice, the neurons in each depth slice are constrained to use the same weights and bias.

 Since all neurons in a single depth slice share the same parameters, the forward pass in each depth slice of the convolutional layer can be computed as a convolution of the neuron's weights with the input volume.
 Therefore, it is common to refer to the sets of weights as a filter (or a kernel), which is convolved with the input.
 The result of this convolution is an activation map, and the set of activation maps for each different filter are stacked together along the depth dimension to produce the output volume.
 Parameter sharing contributes to the translation invariance of the CNN architecture.

 Sometimes, the parameter sharing assumption may not make sense.
 This is especially the case when the input images to a CNN have some specific centered structure; for which we expect completely different features to be learned on different spatial locations.
 One practical example is when the inputs are faces that have been centered in the image: we might expect different eye-specific or hair-specific features to be learned in different parts of the image.
 In that case it is common to relax the parameter sharing scheme, and instead simply call the layer a "locally connected layer".

 Pooling layer

-Another important concept of CNNs is pooling, which is a form of non-linear down-sampling.
-There are several non-linear functions to implement pooling, where max pooling is the most common.
-It partitions the input image into a set of rectangles and, for each such sub-region, outputs the maximum.
+Another important concept of CNNs is pooling, which is used as a form of non-linear down-sampling.
+Pooling provides downsampling because it reduces the spatial dimensions (height and width) of the input feature maps while retaining the most important information.
+There are several non-linear functions to implement pooling, where max pooling and average pooling are the most common.
+Pooling aggregates information from small regions of the input creating partitions of the input feature map, typically using a fixed-size window (like 2x2) and applying a stride (often 2) to move the window across the input.
+Note that without using a stride greater than 1, pooling would not perform downsampling, as it would simply move the pooling window across the input one step at a time, without reducing the size of the feature map.
+In other words, the stride is what actually causes the downsampling by determining how much the pooling window moves over the input.